Resources

 Gaussian Splat Formats: PLY, SOG, SPZ, KSplat

 Gaussian splat formats compared: PLY, SOG, SPZ, KSplat, and SuperSplat compressed PLY.
-Compression ratios, viewer support, and when to use each.
+Compression ratios, browser viewer support, and when to use each format.

 May 18, 2026